fw4spl-org/fw4spl-doc/SAD/SDM-SAD-Serialization.rst

     ::fwAtoms::Object,"Atom to represent a C++ object with attributes"
     ::fwAtoms::Blob,"Atom to represent binary information like buffers"

-For instance, consider the following C++ class :
+For instance, consider the following C++ class:

 .. code:: cpp